Aqaba Special Economic Zone Authority: Master plan

 The Master Plan aims at preserving natural resources within the construction frame.
 It comprises several zones and reserves for the protection of Aqaba's cultural, archaeological, historical and natural heritage and diversity.
 Areas include: Five environmental zones, coral reserves, archaeological reserves, natural area reserves and a Beach Protection Zone.

 Aqaba International Laboratories

 Aqaba International Laboratories - BEN HAYYAN was established under the EU funded programme “IS-ASEZA”, to support ASEZA in guiding the Aqaba Special Economic Zone towards becoming a dynamic and attractive engine of economic growth, enhancing public health and streamlining trade in the zone, Jordan and the region.

-The Physical, Chemical and Microbiological Laboratories of BEN HAYYAN offer analytical and advisory services for food and environment, operating under two interdependent units; the food laboratory and the environment laboratory.
+The Ben Hayyan Aqaba International Laboratories offer analytical and advisory services for food and environment, operating under two interdependent units: the food safety and practical environmental science laboratories.

 Aqaba Development Corporation

 Aqaba Development Corporation (ADC) was launched by ASEZA and the Government of Jordan at the beginning of 2004, ADC owns Aqaba's seaport, airport and strategic parcels of land as well as the development and management rights for these assets in addition to key infrastructure and utilities.
 The Aqaba Development Corporation (ADC) was launched with the objective of unlocking the potential of the Aqaba Special Economic Zone by accelerating its economic growth and development.